 When warranted, continuing participation in the VLP by a single university in the developing world is encouraged.

-The CDC Volunteer Lecturer Database contains a large database of the mathematicians willing to volunteer and includes the mathematician's curriculum vitae (CV), the areas of mathematics in which they are prepared to teach, language abilities, typical dates of availability, and previous experience.
+The CDC maintains the Volunteer Lecturer Database, a database of the mathematicians interested in volunteering.
+It includes the mathematician's curriculum vitae (CV), the areas of focus in mathematics in which they are prepared to teach, language abilities, as well as previous experience.

 Lecturers interested to participate in the program, should read the guidelines for lecturers and register here.